rkapl123/RAddin/docs/README.md

-# RAddin

 R Addin provides an easy way to define and run R script interactions started from Excel.

-## Using RAddin
+# Using RAddin

-Running an R script is simply done by selecting the appropriate Rdefinition and pressing "run this Rdefinition" on the R Addin Ribbon Tab.
+Running an R script is simply done by selecting the appropriate Rdefinition and pressing "run Rdefinition/shell" on the R Addin Ribbon Tab.
 Selecting the Rdefinition highlights the specified definition area (see below).

-## Defining RAddin script interactions (Rdefinitions)
+# Defining RAddin script interactions (Rdefinitions)

 Rscript interactions (Rdefinitions) are defined using a 3 column named area (1st col: definition type, 2nd: definition value, 3rd: definition path):